STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

        separated by ``':'`` (Linux, Android, and MacOS) or using ``';'`` (Windows).
    * * ``hpx.os_threads``
-     * This setting reflects the number of OS-threads used for running
+     * This setting reflects the number of OS threads used for running
-       |hpx|-threads.
+       |hpx| threads.
 Defaults to number of detected cores (not hyperthreads/PUs).
    * * ``hpx.localities``
      * This setting reflects the number of localities the application is running on.
 Defaults to ``1``.